Course overview

 Career outcomes

-Graduates of the Bachelor of Laws/Bachelor of Philosophy, Politics and Economics have the qualifications and experience to work in a wide range of career areas, including:
+Graduate from the #1 Victorian university for graduate employment with a Bachelor of Laws/Bachelor of Politics, Philosophy and Economics and step into a wide range of career areas, including:

 Obtaining a law degree is your first step to entering the legal profession.
 Upon completion of your degree and the additional practical legal training, you will be qualified to work as a solicitor or barrister in all legal fields.